juhp/fbrnch/README.md

 unless using `--no-merge`
 (though you may prefer to run `fbrnch merge <branch> ...` first instead).

-Except for rawhide using a sidetag is required.
+Except for rawhide using a --sidetag or --target is required.
-If you have more than one branch active sidetag for a branch, you can select one using `--target`.
+If you have more than one active sidetag for a branch, you can select one using `--target`.

 After parallel building you can create a Bodhi update from the sidetag.